Mafaz Al-Suwaidan

-Mafaz Al-Suwaidan (مفاز السويدان) is a Kuwaiti American scholar and doctoral candidate at Harvard University.
+Mafaz Al-Suwaidan (مفاز السويدان) is an American scholar and doctoral candidate at Harvard University.
 She is a producer and writer for American Muslims (2024), a Webby-nominated PBS film series of documentary films exploring the history of Muslims in the United States.

 Early and personal life

 Al-Suwaidan was born in Oklahoma and spent some of her youth in Kuwait and Canada.
 Her father is Tareq Al-Suwaidan, a Kuwaiti Islamic author and speaker, and business professional listed among the 500 Most Influential Muslims.

 In 2010, she married Kuwaiti singer-songwriter Humood Alkhudher, but they later separated.

 Education

 Al-Suwaidan received her undergraduate degree in journalism from Toronto Metropolitan University in 2011.
 She then worked briefly as a journalist in Kuwait.
 In 2016, she received her Master of Fine Arts (MFA) degree from Emerson College, in Boston, Massachusetts.

 She earned a Master of Theological Study (MTS) degree from Harvard Divinity School in 2018.
 She is currently a PhD candidate at Harvard University in Philosophy of Religion, focused on Islam and Modern Thought, with a secondary degree in African and African American Studies.
 She is a member of the Harvard's Committee on the Study of Religion.

 She was the Dorothy Porter & Charles Harris Wesley Fellow for 2024–2025 at the Hutchins Center for African and African American Research at Harvard University.
 As of the fall 2025, she holds a fellowship at the Abdallah S. Kamel Center for the Study of Islamic Law and Civilization at Yale Law School.